Baltimore Maryland, USA Travel Guide

 Maryland Zoo in Baltimore (over 200 species), National Aquarium (diverse aquatic wildlife), extensive park systems for bird-watching.

-Chesapeake Bay (boat tours, fishing opportunities), local parks with small lakes for birdlife.
+Chesapeake Bay (boat tours, fishing opportunities), parks in the area with small lakes for birdlife.

-Closest ocean coastlines are 2-3 hours away (Ocean City, Rehoboth Beach).
+Closest ocean shores are 2-3 hours away (Ocean City, Rehoboth Beach).

 Once tallest structure in US, used to produce lead shot.
 View exterior, learn about industrial past.